martytheparty/webpack-for-gt-presentation/tryit/09-namespacing-closures/instructions.md

 ## Seventh point your browser at http://localhost:8080

     Check the variables in the console.
+Try running sayHi() from the console.
+Try running sayHola() in the console.
+Try altering sayHi() from the console.